kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   </details>
 </div>

-## Authorization
+## Authentication

-The AddonsConfiguration and ClusterAddonsConfiguration custom resources allow you to define authorization as part of the URL.
+The AddonsConfiguration and ClusterAddonsConfiguration custom resources allow you to define authentication as part of the URL.
 For more details, read the [go-getter protocols](https://github.com/hashicorp/go-getter/blob/master/README.md#general-all-protocols) description.
 Using sensitive information, such as passwords, directly in the URL is not a good approach.
 Avoid this by putting such data in a Secret resource and taking advantage of templating.
 Use placeholders which refer to keys in the Secret.
 For example:
 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1